The Carnegie Research Library is located on 307 West Main Street just west of the historic downtown district in Osborne, Kansas. The Carnegie

 Currently the building serves as the

 Genealogical & Historical Society is the official custodian of many tax records donated by the Osborne

-The library staff is ready to help one and all conduct
+The library staff is ready to help anyone research, copy records,